jibar026/compile-time/README.md

-# Take a Break README
+# Compile Time README

 As a programmer, I very often find myself sitting for hours on end without taking a break or worse, without drinking water.
-That's why I decided to create **Take a Break**, an extension to help you and me to remember take those crucial breaks that are good for our physical and mental health.
+That's why I decided to create **Compile Time**, an extension to help you and me to remember take those crucial breaks that are good for our physical and mental health.

 ## Features

-Take a Break will remind you to take a brak with funny geek quotes in an interval you define the first time you use the extension.
+Compile Time will remind you to take a brak with funny geek quotes in an interval you define the first time you use the extension.

 ![alert.gif](images/alert.gif)